Breaking News

 Here are some key project milestones:

-The first switching tests of GE’s future 245 kV 50 kA 50 Hz g³ live tank circuit breaker which has been in development for a year shows very promising results.
-The short line fault clearance which is one of the most demanding switching performances was reached after just two tests.
-The result was achieved without any additional capacitor and with a tdl < 0.1 µs, as required by the standard IEC 62271-100 for AIS applications.
+The initial switching tests of GE’s upcoming 245 kV 50 kA 50 Hz SF6-free live tank circuit breaker, which has been in development for a year, show very promising results.
+The short line fault clearance, one of the most demanding switching performances, was achieved after just two tests, without any additional capacitors and with a tdl < 0.1 µs, as required by the IEC 62271-100 standard for AIS applications.

-Like other g³ switchgear, the performance was validated with a circuit breaker keeping the same footprint as the commonly used SF₆ one.
-We are confident that this will inspire adoption of g³ technology by transmission system operators.
-Our team is currently working on the optimization of the interrupting chamber while preserving breaking and dielectric performance.
+Like other SF6-free switchgear, the performance was validated with a circuit breaker maintaining the same footprint as commonly used SF₆ breakers.
+We are confident this will inspire adoption of SF6-free technology by transmission system operators.
+The team is currently working on optimizing the interrupting chamber while preserving breaking and dielectric performance.
+Since the project’s inception, we have reduced the climate impact of our live tank circuit breaker, avoiding the use of around 40 kg of SF₆, equivalent to approximately 934 tons of CO2.

 HV switchgear Digital Simulation Engineer - France